postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-compile-time.md

 ### typeof expressions

 When `typeof(Foo)` is used with a run-time-only type `Foo`, a mock `System.Type` object is returned.
 This object can be used in run-time expressions or as an argument of Metalama compile-time methods.
 However, the members of this fake `System.Type`, for instance `Type.Name`, _cannot_ be evaluated at design time.
-You may sometimes need to call the <xref:Metalama.Framework.Aspects.meta.RunTime*?text=meta.RunTime> method to tip the C# compiler that you want a run-time expression instead of a compile-time one.
+You may sometimes need to call the <xref:Metalama.Framework.Aspects.meta.RunTime*?text=meta.RunTime> method to tip the T# compiler that you want a run-time expression instead of a compile-time one.